Steven Bauer: 1979–99

+2000–present

 Since then, Bauer has made his career primarily, though not exclusively, in action films and crime dramas on both the big and small screens, including the movie The Lost City where he served in a minor role alongside the film's star and director Andy Garcia.
-He also appeared in the motion pictures Primal Fear and Traffic.
+He also appeared in the motion pictures Primal Fear and the crime drama Traffic (2000), for which he shared the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

 In 2007 he appeared on an episode of Burn Notice.
-In 2011, Bauer appeared on the series Breaking Bad playing Mexican drug lord Don Eladio.
-He stars with Julianne Michelle in the feature film Awakened, a supernatural thriller.
+In 2011, Bauer appeared on the crime drama series Breaking Bad playing Mexican drug lord Don Eladio.
+He garnered significant praise from critics for his portrayals in both Breaking Bad and its prequel Better Call Saul.

+He starred with Julianne Michelle in the 2013 feature film Awakened, a supernatural horror film in which Bauer's performance was met with mixed-to-negative critical reactions from mainstream publications.

-More recently, Bauer appeared as ex-Mossad agent turned private investigator Avi in the Showtime series Ray Donovan.
-Bauer also reprised his Breaking Bad role in 2017 in AMC's prequel Better Call Saul.
-In addition, he played El Santo in the American version of Queen of the South.
+More recently, Bauer appeared as ex-Mossad agent turned private investigator Avi in the Showtime crime drama series Ray Donovan.
+Bauer also reprised his Breaking Bad role in 2017 in AMC's prequel series Better Call Saul.
+In addition, he played El Santo in the crime drama American version of Queen of the South.

 Personal life

 Bauer has married four times: first to Melanie Griffith, from 1981 until 1989; second to Ingrid Anderson, from 1989 until 1991; third to Christiana Boney, from 1992 until 2002; and fourth to Paulette Miltimore, from 2003 until 2012.
 He has two sons: Alexander Griffith Bauer (born August 22, 1985) with Griffith, and Dylan Dean Steven Bauer (born May 14, 1990) with Anderson.

-In 2010, Bauer was falsely named as the driver of a vehicle that struck and killed 24-year-old Brent Rosenberg of Malibu.
+In 2010, Bauer was mistakenly named as the driver of a vehicle that struck and killed 24-year-old Brent Rosenberg of Malibu.
 Rosenberg was walking on Pacific Coast Highway toward his parked car on the east side of the road when he was struck by a sport utility vehicle.
-Initial reports said Bauer was the driver of the vehicle but police officials later said it was a different person of the same name involved in the fatality.
+Initial reports said Bauer was the driver of the vehicle but police officials later said it was a different person of the same name.